zach-adams/hgv-deploy-full/README.md

 2. Change `listen = 8080;` to `listen = 80;`
 3. Make sure you do this to **all** sites installed on your server
 4. Stop Varnish and Restart Nginx with `sudo service varnish stop && sudo service nginx restart`
 5. You should be good to go!
+If you do not have a caching plugin installed I would highly recommend one.

 ## Switching HHVM back to PHP-FPM